51ngul4r1ty/atoll-core/docs/dataModel/DATA_MODEL.md

 - System defaults
 - Organization defaults
 - User settings
+- Device overrides (phone vs desktop app vs web app)
 - Instance overrides (electron client, web app, etc.)

+Anything can be overridden at whatever level the user desires- the system will respect the override.
+At any time the setting override can be cleared at that level without reverting other overrides at that same level.

 Audit Trail
 -----------